foundation-for-environmental-monitoring/foundation-for-environmental-monitoring.github.io/_pages/nitrate.md

   overlay_image: /assets/images/product_images/product_splash.png
 ---
 ## Principle
 Nitrate is a colorimeteric test.
+This test uses 2 reagents per test that are shipped in small packets.

+The Indian Standard for drinking water holds that the acceptable limit is 45 mg/l with no relaxation.

 ## Calibration
 To prepare calibration standards, take 5 ml of distilled water.
 Depending on if you chose minimal or full calibration, prepare standards as below.